 What are the symptoms of new COVID variant Eris taking over the US?

-Amid a summer uptick in COVID-19 cases, a new COVID subvariant, EG.5, also referred to as Eris, has emerged and become the dominant strain in the United States.
-Many are wondering if this new COVID variant is causing different symptoms.
+A new COVID-19 variant called EG.5 is sweeping across the United States as cases and hospitalizations rise.
+The fast-spreading subvariant, nicknamed Eris, is now the dominant strain circulating in the U.S., health officials say.

-EG.5 now accounts for the largest proportion of COVID-19 infections in the country compared to any other variant, according to the U.S. Centers for Disease Control and Prevention.
+Right now, EG.5 accounts for the largest proportion of COVID-19 infections in the U.S., more than any other variant, according to the latest data from the U.S. Centers for Disease Control and Prevention.

-On Wednesday, Aug.
-9, the World Health Organization classified EG.5 as a variant of interest as cases increase globally.
+EG.5 is a subvariant of omicron and a descendant of the XBB sublineage, which means it’s related to the previous dominant strains circulating this past year.

-The EG.5 variant quickly overtook the prevailing omicron XBB strains in the U.S. last month.
+According to the CDC, EG.5 made up an estimated 20.6% of new COVID cases during a two-week period ending on Aug.
+18. After EG.5, the next most common subvariant was another omicron XBB descendant, FL.1.5.1, which accounted for 13.3% of cases, and XBB.1.16 (also called “Arcturus”), which made up 10.7% of cases.

 What is EG.5 , aka Eris?

-EG.5 is a descendant of the omicron XBB sublineage of the virus (specifically, XBB.1.9.2).
-It has an extra mutation in its spike protein, according to a WHO risk evaluation report.
+EG.5 is a descendant of XBB.1.9.2, with an extra mutation in its spike protein, according to a WHO risk evaluation report.

 "When we look at its sequence, EG.5 is really similar to the other XBB variants that are circulating right now, with a couple of small changes," Dr. Andrew Pekosz, a virologist at Johns Hopkins University, tells TODAY.com.